openstates/enhancement-proposals/012-improve-entity-matching.md

 their middle name/initial in some places to differentiate from people with other names.

 #### Solutions:
-- Core: Adding `org_classification` to Events & Votes from where `resolve_person` is being used on Import
+- Core: Adding `org_classification` to Events & Votes from where `resolve_person` is being used on Import based on data provided on the scrape
 - Core: Add `org_classification` to Bill Import for Sponsors, but may need to be after scraper improvements if jurisdictions have sponsors from both chamber per Bill
 - Scrapers: Ensure correct `chamber` is passed in with `add_sponsorship` on Bill Scrapes